 Dr. and Mrs. Knipe had 2 children; Mary Lois Knipe was born in Prince Rupert, B.C. and Robert George Knipe was born in Cornwall, Ontario.

-Dr. Knipe married Winnifred L. Morgan in Cornwall, Ontario on April 24th, 1943.
-Dr. Knipe became the Health Officer of Prince Rupert, B.C. for two years then went into private practice for one year in Langley, B.C..
+Dr. Knipe acted as the M.O.H. for two years and then he went into private practice for one year in Langley, B.C..

-Dr. Roger Knipe became the first Medical Officer of Kent County and founded the Kent County Health Unit.
-There were many difficulties to overcome, starting the new unit.
-The new unit was located in the basement of Harrison Hall in Chatham.
-The Ontario Provincial Police had recently given up the location for a move to Queen Street.
-The Kent County Health Unit primarily focused on the immunization of school children, the detection of tuberculosis and baby clinics.
+Dr. Roger Knipe became the first Medical Officer of Health in Chatham-Kent in July of 1947.
+There were many difficulties for Dr. Knipe to overcome.
+The new Health Unit was located in the basement of Harrison Hall in Chatham.
+(The local detachment of the Ontario Provincial Police had recently given up the location for a move to 317 Queen Street).
+At that time, the Chatham-Kent Health Unit primarily focused on the immunization of school children, the detection of tuberculosis and baby clinics.
 Dr. Knipe moved to the Elgin Health Unit in July of 1950, where he served the community for 3 years before moving to the United States.
-The family moved a number of times, but settled in Everett, Washington in 1957.

 In 1953 Dr. Knipe undertook the position of Head of the Batavia District Health Department in Batavia, New York.
 On the 1st of January 1954, Dr. Knipe headed the newly formed Genesee County Health Department in New York.
 (The City of Batavia is located in Genesee County).
 At the same time that he headed the Genesee County Health Department, Dr. Knipe also headed the Wyoming County Health Department and served both health departments until 1956, when he became the Deputy Commissioner of the Erie County Health Department.
 While in New York, the Knipe family lived in the communities of Elba and Oakfield.